ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 AMP analytics is specifically designed to measure once and report to many.
 If you are already working with one or more analytics vendors, check the list of [Analytics Vendors](https://www.ampproject.org/docs/guides/analytics/analytics-vendors.html) to see if they’ve integrated their solution with AMP.

-To send data to a supported analytics vendor:
+For integrated AMP analytics vendors:

 1. In the `<amp-analytics>` tag, add the `type`attribute and set its value to the specified [vendor](https://www.ampproject.org/docs/guides/analytics/analytics-vendors.html).
 2. Determine what data you want to capture and track, and specify those details in the configuration data.
 See the vendor's documentation for  instructions on how to capture analytics data.

+If the analytics vendor hasn’t integrated with AMP, reach out to the vendor to ask for their support.
+We also encourage you to create an issue in the AMP project requesting that the vendor be added.
+See also [Integrating your analytics tools in AMP HTML](../amp-analytics/integrating-analytics.md).
+Alternatively, work with your vendor to send the data to their specified URL.
+Learn more in the [Sending data in-house](#sending-data-in-house) section below.

 *Example: Sending data to a third-party analytics provider*

-In the following example, analytics data is sent to Nielsen, a third-party analytics provider.
+In the following example, analytics data is sent to Nielsen, a third-party analytics provider that has integrated with AMP.
 Details for configuring analytics data for Nielsen can be found in the [Nielsen](https://engineeringportal.nielsen.com/docs/DCR_Static_Google_AMP_Cloud_API) documentation.

 ```html
 <amp-analytics type="nielsen">